I Stand (album): Tour

 To promote the album, Menzel embarked on the I Stand tour on April 1, 2008, in New Brunswick, NJ.
 Her concert at Rose Hall at Lincoln Center was filmed for a PBS special on the show Soundstage.
 The tour ran for four sold-out legs before ending on March 29, 2009.
 She performed a total of 50 concerts on the tour.

 Music videos

-A music video for "I Stand" was released on her official YouTube channel on August 15, 2008.
-A music video for "Brave" was also released on the channel and on iTunes.
+A music video for "I Stand" was released on her YouTube channel on August 15, 2008.
+"Braves music video was also released on the channel as well as on iTunes.

+Reception

+AllMusic's Matthew Chisling wrote that Menzel's powerful vocals demonstrate considerable potential on I Stand, but felt that the songs themselves do not fully support her talent.